UK life insurer revenue lifeline sees patchy start to year

 Insurers are putting their faith in so-called bulk-annuity deals to fill a hole left by changes to the pensions industry earlier this year, which have at least halved demand from individuals for annuities providing an income for life.

-Leader of the pack in bulk annuities last year was Legal & General (LGEN.L), with two deals alone bringing in more than 5 billion pounds ($7.8 billion) in premiums.
+Leader of the pack in bulk annuities last year was Legal & General, with two deals alone bringing in more than 5 billion pounds ($7.8 billion) in premiums.

 But after a record 13 billion pound year for bulk business in 2014 for the sector as a whole, sales fell off in the first quarter of 2015 to 800 million pounds ($1.3 billion) of premiums, compared with around 4 billion in the same quarter a year earlier, analysts say.